Geekcrowds/provisioner/README.md

 # Data flow

 When a device is created or updated through crossbar, the device data are slightly reformatted and copied to the provisioner database.
 In addition the account document is also copied to the provisioner.
+Refer to [the diagram](https://www.gliffy.com/go/publish/12121940).

 # Installation for CentOS 7 with httpd